davidbonham/bcpl/README.md

 The current target language and runtime is that specified by

     A PROPOSED DEFINITION OF THE LANGUAGE BCPL,
-    R. First, M. Richards, I. Willers,
+    R. Firth, M. Richards, I. Willers,
     1st October 1979

 up to but not including the appendix (which defines extensions).
 Once that target has been reached, the appendix will be included (providing floating point and the heap, among other things).

 ## History
 As a proof of concept, the compiler running under CINTPOS and using LLVM 14 had compiled all of the program examples in the BCPL kit I've attempted and the code generated was of the quality one would expect after passing though the LLVM optimisation pipeline.

 Alas, the one program that failed to compile is *TRN*, which makes use of the ability to assigne a label to a variable and later GOTO that variable.
 I was trying to discover how to use the LLVM indirect branch support.

 ## The Current State of Play